Setup-Zero/Phase_one/README.md

-# phase_one
+# rogue_rip
- This is a godot nonfinished protoype
+ This is a godot finished protoype